 Source: Press Announcement

-SAN FRANCISCO – October 8, 2006 – 3dMD (www.3dMD.com), the world’s market leader in highly precise, ultra-fast 3D surface imaging and 3D applications, announced the latest generation release of its 3dMDtorso System, which is modular in design as a result of direct feedback from the 3dMD user community.
+SAN FRANCISCO – 3dMD, the world’s market leader in highly precise, ultra-fast 3D surface imaging and 3D applications, announced the latest generation release of its 3dMDtorso System, which is modular in design as a result of direct feedback from the 3dMD user community.

-With more than 125 customer sales worldwide and a proven 10-year track record of continuous product development and improvement, 3dMD has redesigned the 3dMDtorso System to be simply and economically configured for breast reconstruction and augmentation cases or more elaborately configured for breast reduction and more complex procedures.
+With a proven 10-year track record of continuous product development and improvement, 3dMD has redesigned the 3dMDtorso System to be simply and economically configured for breast reconstruction and augmentation cases or more elaborately configured for breast reduction and more complex procedures.
 The 3dMDtorso System is modular so it can be reconfigured to capture even the most difficult cases, as well as upgraded at any time in the field to increase torso coverage as needed.

 “With a firm dedication to improving patient care for breast reconstruction patients, the University purchased 3dMD’s non-invasive imaging system with grant funding from the Susan G Komen Breast Cancer Foundation, Peoria Memorial Affiliate, to help improve reconstructive surgical techniques, maximize efficiency, and reduce revisional surgery” said Dr John Murray of the University of Illinois, College of Medicine at Peoria.
 “We selected 3dMD because 3dMD continues to demonstrate their commitment to advancing 3D and supporting their customers’ initiatives.”